 Why Use C4FM?

-After understanding C4FM, it was easy to see why it became widely adopted due to its balance between performance and complexity.
+C4FM became popular because it gives operators clear digital audio, reliable signal performance, and efficient use of radio bandwidth.
 It excels in scenarios requiring reliable communication over noisy or congested channels.
 Here is why C4FM became preferred:

 - Spectral Efficiency: By encoding two bits per symbol, C4FM achieves higher data rates without requiring excessive bandwidth.